-Following medical training in Germany and the U.K., Matthias Hentze did his postdoc at the NIH (USA) in the late eighties, when he and his colleagues discovered “iron-responsive elements” initiating his interests in posttranscriptional gene regulation (translation, mRNA stability, NMD, miRNAs) and diseases of iron metabolism (anemias, hemochromatosis, degenerative diseases).
+Matthias Hentze is currently the Director of the European Molecular Biology Laboratory (EMBL) and Co-Director of the Molecular Medicine Partnership Unit (MMPU) in Heidelberg (Germany).
+Following medical studies in Germany and the U.K., and his qualification as a medical doctor, he obtained his postdoctoral training at the NIH (USA) in the late eighties, when he and his colleagues discovered “iron-responsive elements” initiating his interests in RNA biology (translation, mRNA stability, NMD, miRNAs) and diseases of iron metabolism (anemias, hemochromatosis, degenerative diseases).
 Recent work by the Hentze group has uncovered hundreds of new RNA-binding proteins, including many metabolic enzymes.
-Supported by an ERC Advanced Grant, their current work focuses on the elucidation of connections between metabolism and gene regulation.
+Their current work uncovers new functions for RNA in the direct regulation of protein function (‘riboregulation’) and elucidates connections between metabolism and gene regulation.